jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-after-the-second-controller-upgrade.rst

 After the second controller is upgraded, you can still roll back a software upgrade, however, the rollback will impact the hosting of applications.

+The upgrade abort procedure can only be applied before the :command:`upgrade-complete` command is issued.
+Once this command is issued the upgrade can not be aborted.
+If the return to the previous release is required, then restore the system using the backup data taken prior to the upgrade.

+In some scenarios additional actions will be required to complete the upgrade abort.
+It may be necessary to restore the system from a backup.

 .. rubric:: |proc|

 #.
 Run the :command:`upgrade-abort` command to abort the upgrade.